graff-ctrl/Buffy-Connect-Four/README.md

 ## Technologies

 This app is written and tested in Android Studio 4.0 IDE.
 Classes and interfaces for this app are written in Java.
+The app was run on a Pixel 2 API 30 and Pixel 3 API 30.

 ## Setup